 Unit census dates currently displaying for 2018 are indicative and subject to change.
 Finalised census dates for 2018 will be available from the 1st October 2017.

 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

-On-campus: 3 hour weekly class comprising a flipped classroom with brief interactive lecture and discussion based on lecture notes and readings followed by workshop activities.
+On-campus: Weekly are a flipped intensive session/class comprising of a brief interactive discussion based on course material and readings followed by workshop activities.

 Distance: Study Guide and Readings.